Mr-Precise/linux-kernel-with-amdgpu-bin/README.md

 The corresponding source tree can be found here: https://gitlab.freedesktop.org/agd5f/linux/-/tree/amd-staging-drm-next

 This linux kernel compiled on Linux Ubuntu 20.04, but will probably run on Debian.

-This is an experimental repository, use at your own risk.
+To get the best Vulkan performance recommended for use with *ubuntu PPA repo https://launchpad.net/~oibaf/+archive/ubuntu/graphics-drivers

-This is an attempt to continue work the m-bab https://github.com/M-Bab/linux-kernel-amdgpu-binaries
+This is an **very** experimental kernel, use at your own risk.